 Known for her infectious laughter she takes complex issues and merges them neatly together to develop modern stories.
 Eden’s approach to taking difficult topics and contextualizing it through fiction can help us as we think about storytelling and communicating with all audiences.

 For over 27 years, Greg held marketing, design, and innovation leadership roles at NIKE, including time as the brand’s CMO.
 In his most recent role as NIKE’s Vice President of Global Brand Innovation, he led teams tasked with envisioning the future of storytelling and consumer experiences for the brand.
 Today, as founder and principle of Modern Arena, Greg advises Fortune 500 brands, startups, and nonprofits in creating brand strength and social impact.

-James Wynn, Associate and Operations Director in our Intelligent Places practice, led a discussion with Greg Hoffman to talk about how companies can leverage their brands to drive social impact.
+Greg Hoffman also led a discussion to talk about how companies can leverage their brands to drive social impact.

 The event was hosted on the one-year anniversary of George Floyd’s death, to reflect the moment of change his loss inspired within our community and beyond.
 For Greg, born and raised in Minneapolis, the murder hit especially close to home and pushed his activism within the worlds of marketing and design.
 He shared his perspective on the past year and thoughts on how fellow designers can contribute to positive change while maintaining authenticity.
 We were encouraged to ensure our work is remembered for being on the right side of history, and not being afraid of the unforeseen implications of taking a stand.
 A central takeaway was that brand value, cultural and social responsibility, and business growth are not mutually exclusive.